Derwent Artists Colored Pencils Review

 Usability and Durability – 4/5

-The pencils excel in blending and their waxy texture makes them great for layering.
-A wide range of intensities can be achieved depending on how much pressure is applied to the pencil, so there is a lot of versatility here.
-The thick 4mm core should hold up to quite a beating.
-There are some minor flake issues but nothing that is too burdensome.
+The optimal 4mm core should hold up to quite a beating which is good for people who tend to apply a lot of pressure while coloring.
+There are some minor flake issues but nothing that is too burdensome and these flakes can be easily brushed away.
 The round barrels might make gripping the pencil a bit harder than the hexagonal offerings but often times that if left up to personal opinion.
-There can be some difficulty sharpening with a conventional hand sharpener.
+There can be some difficulty sharpening with a conventional hand sharpener so extra care will need to be taken while sharpening.

 Packaging and Presentation – 4/5